MeT3ger/MeT3ger/README.md

 Welcome to my GitHub profile!
 I'm passionate about coding && learning new technologies.

 ## 🚀 About Me
-- 🌱 Currently learning: Swift Vapor
+- 🌱 Currently learning: Swift-Vapor, Go-Gin
-- 💬 Ask me about: Backend - ML - Optimization
+- 💬 Ask me about: Backend - Clouds - ML - Optimization

 ## 🛠️ Languages and Tools
 - 💻 Languages: